Chandler Street Redesign - Main Street to Park Avenue

 At a Glance

-• A Complete Streets roadway improvement of Chandler Street between Main Street and Park Avenue.
+• A Complete Streets roadway redesign of Chandler Street between Main Street and Park Avenue.

-• Design changes to improve safety and accommodations for all users.
+• Design changes to reduce crashes and improve safety and accommodations for all users.

 • Improved streetscape including lighting and landscaping elements.